Stimulus Payment One, 2020 Tax Return

 Can I file an extension for my stimulus?

 You can no longer file or e-file an IRS tax extension for 2019 or 2020.
-You can manually prepare and file a 2019 or 2020 Return, using the 2020 Return to claim a missing stimulus payment.
+You can manually prepare and file a 2019 or 2020 Return, using the 2020 Return to claim a missing stimulus payment - 2020 refunds have expired.
 Filing an extension was not enough to claim the payment.

 What if I did not pay my taxes by July 15, 2020?